Skip to main content

 (b) unless either party gives 60 days’ notice before the expiry of a Renewal Period, the White-labelling will renew for a further Renewal Period (and will continue to do so).

-2.7 Any agreed integrations will be listed in Statement of Work.
+2.7 Any agreed integrations will be listed in the Statement of Work.

 3. Online Training Module Development